 Some eighty miles north of that initial landing site, the tradition of hot-air ballooning continues to thrive today at the largest summertime hot-air balloon and music festival in North America, the New Jersey Lottery Festival of Ballooning.
 Held at Solberg Airport in Readington, centrally located a little over an hour from both New York City and Philadelphia, it’s a three-day summer tradition like no other.

-The stars of this show, being held from July 29–31, are the one hundred or so hot-air balloons that ascend into the summer sky at 6:30 p.m. each day as well as 6:30 a.m. on Saturday and Sunday.
+The stars of this show are the one hundred or so hot-air balloons that ascend into the summer sky each day of the event.
 You can expect to see a colorful array of sport and special-shaped balloons that dazzle both young and old alike.
 But you may ask: Why the super early morning launch time?
 It’s based on science.
 Ideal conditions for a hot-air balloon launch are when the surface winds are less than 6–8 miles per hour—before the sun creates breezes while heating the atmosphere—and this happens approximately one hour after sunrise and an hour before sunset.

 If you’re feeling particularly adventurous, you can also get a bird’s-eye view of the festival yourself by taking a ride in one of the hot-air balloons, either sky high or tethered to the ground.
 With 3,500 people taking part each year, these tickets sell fast, so purchase them early if you want to have an experience of a lifetime.